 Although divorce can be a viable solution when a marriage is no longer working, the process can be challenging, especially when the split is happening on not-so-favorable terms.
 The choices you make, however, as your divorce moves forward can greatly impact how quickly and efficiently you can put your divorce behind you – and possibly how much it may cost you in the process.

 To elucidate some of the factors can make divorce more costly, complicated and likely stressful, below we have revealed a handful of the most common divorce mistakes to sidestep when moving through the process.
-When you need specific advice regarding how to protect your interests in an Oregon divorce, don’t hesitate to contact Portland divorce attorney at Helzer & Cromar, LLP.
+When you need specific advice regarding how to protect your interests in an Oregon divorce, don’t hesitate to contact Beaverton divorce attorney at Helzer & Cromar, LLP.

 - Refusing to compromise on anything – Working with your ex to compromise may be the last thing you want to do when it’s time to divorce.
 If, however, you can be open to possibility of compromise – even on just some issues in your divorce, you can more quickly resolve those issues, possibly expediting the case (and likely saving you money as a result).
 The short-term gratification that may come with refusing to compromise with an ex can be eclipsed by the long-term costs that may result from it.